cguintob/BTL_humidity_code/README.md

 4. Get the next measurement after a certain number of ms (in our case, after 1000 ms).

+Depending on the PC used (i.e. an old Centos7 system, Geekom), different commands must be used to execute the Arduino from the command line.

+### Old Centos7 System
 To execute `aht10.ino`, use the following command:

 `arduino --upload --port [SERIAL PORT] [PROGRAM].ino`